JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

-# Querying frameworks
+# Data manipulation frameworks

+There are two most popular frameworks that provide convenience methods to manipulate `DataFrame`s: DataFramesMeta.jl and Query.jl.
+They implement a functionality similar to what you might know from [dplyr](https://dplyr.tidyverse.org/) or [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query).

 ## DataFramesMeta.jl

-The [DataFramesMeta.jl](https://github.com/JuliaStats/DataFramesMeta.jl) package provides a macro-based interface allowing to work with `DataFrame`s.
+The [DataFramesMeta.jl](https://github.com/JuliaStats/DataFramesMeta.jl) package provides a convenient yet fast macro-based interface to work with `DataFrame`s.

 First install the DataFramesMeta.jl package: